christiangriset/redbox/README.md

 ### Close() error (Requires s3-to-Redshift hookup)

 Close attempts to run a Send and seal off the stream for good.
-Once the pipe is closed, all above functions error with ErrPipeIsClosed.
+Once the box is closed, all above functions error with ErrBoxIsClosed.

 ### CloseWithoutSending() error

-Closes the pipe without attempting to send.
+Closes the box without attempting to send.

 ### CreateAndUploadCustomManifest(manifestKey) error